 As the Blackboard Connect system works with student's information inputted into the District's system, if you are new to PCCD and one of its Colleges, please provide your contact information during enrollment process or to the Admissions and Records office to ensure you are included in all emergency announcements.
-You may update your contact information online in the Student Passport System
+You may update your contact information online in the Student Passport System.

-3. EMERGENCY BLUE PHONES
+EMERGENCY BLUE PHONES

-New Emergency Blue Phones are being installed on an ongoing basis in various locations on the campuses of Laney, Alameda and Merritt College for your protection and use, along with existing phones.
+Emergency Blue Phones are installed on various locations on the campuses of Laney and Merritt Colleges.
 The presence of these phones on campus cannot guarantee your safety but can play an important role in your personal security and the security of the campuses in general.
-If you are new to the Peralta Community College District, familiarize yourself with the location of the blue phones along your route.
-Please know that misuse of the blue phones can result in disciplinary action.
+If you are new to the Peralta Community College District, familiarize yourself with the location of the blue phones along your route; they are listed in the Personal Safety Handbook, Please know that misuse of the blue phones can result in disciplinary action.